cobwebch/external_import/Documentation/User/Troubleshooting/Index.rst

 external data, the import process will be aborted and nothing will get deleted.

+.. _user-backend-troubleshooting-unrelated-deleted:

+Data on unrelated pages was deleted
+"""""""""""""""""""""""""""""""""""

+If all imported data should only be syncronized in a certain page, use :php:`'enforcePid' => 1` to prevent the import from altering or deleting data on pages with a different page ID.

 .. _user-backend-troubleshooting-single-entry:

 Only a single entry was imported